Virtuouz/Vellum-meta/src/docs/developer-guide/site-wide.md

 ||| warning
 **Note**

 You will see an `_inputs` key in many of the files below.
 This is is used to define the inputs within the Cloudcannon cms.
-You are not using Cloudcannon, you can safely ignore this key.
+If you are not using Cloudcannon, you can safely ignore this key.
 |||